sanjidaaaziz/Recipedia/README.md

 ## 🏃‍♂ Getting Started

-### 1. Clone the Repository
+ 1. Clone the Repository

 ```bash
 git clone https://github.com/sanjidaaaziz/Recipedia.git
 cd Recipedia
 ```

-### 2. Install Dependencies
+ 2. Install Dependencies

 ```bash
 npm install
 ```

-### 3. API Setup
+ 3. API Setup

 To fetch recipes from the [Edamam Recipe API](https://developer.edamam.com/), you'll need to set up your API credentials:

-Create a free developer account on Edamam.
+-Create a free developer account on Edamam.

-Get your Application ID and Application Key.
+-Get your Application ID and Application Key.

-Create a .env file in the root of your project and add the following:
+-Create a .env file in the root of your project and add the following:

 ```bash
 VITE_EDAMAM_APP_ID=your_app_id_here